 The overall goal of the program is to retain targeted students by providing them with support and guidance from mentors who are able to offer support, insight, and positive reinforcement.
 The program's specific goals are to:

 Through its second component, the REACH Tutorial Program, mentees, mentors, and sophomores receive peer or professional tutoring in courses for which they are under-prepared or in which they are experiencing academic difficulties.
 Student tutors are approved by the dean of academic advising.

 The Sophomore Experience Program (SEP) is the third component of REACH Sophomores are usually faced with developmental and academic issues.
 The purpose of the SEP is to assist sophomore students in transitioning from their sophomore year to their junior year, essentially helping them avoid the "sophomore slump."
 The specific goals of the program are to:

-If you're interested in participating in REACH or have questions, please contact Monique Jernigan, assistant director of multicultural affairs, at 740-427-5846 or email@example.com.
+If you're interested in participating in REACH or have questions, please contact Monique Jernigan, assistant director of the Office of Diversity, Equity, and Inclusion and REACH Program Coordinator, at 740-427-5897 or email@example.com.
 You may also contact student coordinators via the REACH email account, firstname.lastname@example.org.